Help Me: When You’re Feeling I’m Not Good Enough

-First and foremost, it is important to establish that you are enough.
-You are not defined by your value to any other person on the face of this Earth besides yourself.
-So, if you find yourself thinking "I'm not good enough for him" or "I'm not good enough for her," you are incorrect.
-Sometimes two people are just not a good fit for each other in a relationship, but that does not mean in any way, shape or form that one person is better than the other.
-Two humans are created equally and, especially in a relationship, need to be treated as such.
+It's important to establish that you are enough.
+You're not defined by your value to any other person on the face of this Earth.
+So, if you find yourself thinking "I'm not good enough for them," you're incorrect.
+Sometimes two people are just not a good fit for each other.
+That doesn't mean one person is better than the other.
+Everyone is born with an inherent worth and is deserving of love and respect.

-When you begin to feel as if you are not good enough, whether that means not good enough of a parent, spouse, friend, child, etc., then your self-confidence slowly plummets.
-It is hard to feel like a confident and capable person if you feel as though you do not meet up with someone else's standards of yourself.
+When you begin to feel you're not good enough, whether it be as a parent, spouse, friend, or child, your self-confidence plummets.
+It's hard to feel like a confident and capable person if you believe you don't meet someone else's standards.

 Why Do I Feel This Way?

-There are many reasons that someone may feel as though they are not good enough for someone else.
-These can include, but are not limited to:
+There are many reasons you may feel as though you aren't good enough.
+These can include but are not limited to:

-- Anxiety and Depression.
-Someone may feel as though they are not good enough due to an underlying mental health diagnosis, such as anxiety or depression.
-Most often, you will find that people who suffer from anxiety often question or second guess how they interact with people.
-So, they will analyze their last conversation with anyone in a valued relationship.
-If they feel as though they said something they shouldn't have, this can also affect their self-esteem, and they may beat themselves up over their actions (even if they did nothing wrong!).
-Therefore, this could lead to eventual depression and feelings of loneliness and hopelessness.
+Anxiety and Depression.
+You may feel you're not good enough due to an underlying mental health condition, such as anxiety or depression.
+Often people who suffer from anxiety question their interactions with others.
+They will analyze their past conversations, certain they must have said something wrong.
+They may beat themselves up over nothing.
+This could lead to depression, and feelings of loneliness and hopelessness.

 Will It Get Better?